 How is your child’s mastery of Melodic Patterns and Chord Fingerings?
-Plan to spend at least 5 minutes with your child this week before Lesson 7 checking to make sure they can confidently play p.
+Practice together p.
 16 Melodic Patterns and p.
 14 Primary Cadence with correct notes and fingerings in both hands!

 A few ideas to bring playfulness to practice time!

-Homework: pp. 14–15 Students identify all the Middle Cs with a red x, then identify the various melodic patterns by circling them with a specified color.
+Homework pp. 14–15: Students identify all the Middle Cs with a red x, then identify the various melodic patterns by circling them with a specified color.
 These melodic patterns are used in SO many songs and students will benefit greatly in their future music making endeavors by being able to quickly identify and play them!
-Also, be sure to listen to the specified CD songs and practice each piece.
-Sitting with your child at the beginning of the practice week will instill good habits and allow you to correct any fingering or note mistakes.
-Then they can successfully practice on their own the rest of the week!

 MRD—Baby Steps Down